lfost42/planner/README.md

 ## WALKTHROUGH

 Minimal Viable Product
-- Single project/user app
+- User can create PROJECT, REQUIREMENT, TASK
-- User create TASKs
+- User can create LISTs under PROJECT, REQUIREMENT, TASK
-- User attach NOTEs to TASKs or PROJECT and assign to self

 Other planned features
-- PROJECT - allows users to create projects and assign tasks under the project, users may view all tasks and notes by PROJECT.
-Create TEAMs for PROJECT.
+- PROJECT - Projects can be broken down into separate Requirements and further into Tasks.
-	-- each PROJECT VIEW >> option to see list of TASKS or list of NOTEs -- each TASK VIEW >> list of NOTEs
+	-- each PROJECT VIEW >> option to see -list of LISTs and TASKS -- each TASK VIEW >> -list of LISTs and TICKETs

 - User access - allows users to assign notes and tasks to other users
 - PROJECTs and TASKs assignments: assign to TEAM/TEAM or TEAM/USER (default is SELF).
-- Roles - project creators can delete or rename their project, other users can append notes and tickets to them
+- Roles - project creators can delete or rename their project and lists other users can append notes to tickets or file a ticket to a project, requirement, or task
-- CRUD Projects, Task, User
+- CRUD Projects, Requirement, Task, User, Team
+- Lists - used to draft and organize Project, Requirements, and Tasks.
+Items must be inserted into a Ticket to assign to another user.
-- Tickets - may be attached under PROJECT or TASK, NOTEs assigned to Tickets.
+- Tickets - may be attached under PROJECT, REQUIREMENT, or TASK; NOTEs appended to Tickets.
 Each Ticket contains a list of NOTEs
-- Attachments - may be attached to PROJECT, TASK, and TICKETs
+- Attachments - may be attached to PROJECT, REQUIREMENT, TASK, and TICKETs
-- Change history for PROJECT and TASK CRUD history
+- Change history for PROJECT, REQUIREMENT, and TASK CRUD history
 - Notification/Alerts when items are ASSIGNED and DUE
 - Sort, Search, Filter projects, tasks, notes

 DASHBOARD STATISTICS
-- How many REQUIREMENTs/TASKs/NOTEs in PROJECT are
+- How many REQUIREMENTs/TASKs/TICKETs in PROJECT are -- complete
-	-- complete
 	-- past due
 	-- on time